julianPrieto1323/DataMining_Projects/readme.md

 :four: Regretion and Cluster <br />
 :five: Final Project <br /><br />

-Final Project is a project that we develop to simulate the benefits is Spain helds the 2030 FIFA World Cup
+Final Project is a project that we develop to simulate the benefits if Spain helds the 2030 FIFA World Cup